ozgurcd/kamaji/docs/HOW_TO_USE.md

     ...
 ```

-Place this file at your workspace root, aka the top level directory that kamaji can access.
-Once you define a third party tool, you can use it in your targets by referencing its name following the `@@` syntax.
+Place this file in your workspace root (the top-level directory that Kamaji can access).
+Once you define a third-party tool, you can reference its name in your targets using the `@@` syntax.
+Please note that Kamaji will attempt to download the version that matches the OS and architecture of the machine on which it is running.

 **Example**:
 ```yaml